BetV3/fndDocs/docs/abstract/Overview.md

 - "Geographic Information System (GIS) map-based, visualization, monitoring, troubleshooting, and alarm notifications"
 - "Group-based configuration management for routers and smart meter endpoints"
 - "OS compatible (Cisco IOS, Guest OS, IOx) and provides application management"
-- "Rule-engine infrastructure for customizable threshold-based alarm processing and event generation"
+- "Rule-engine infrastructure for customizable threshold-based alarm processing and event generation (only works for Cisco approved devices at this current moment"
 - "North Bound API for transparent integration with utility head-end and operational systems"
 - "High availability and disaster recovery"